Skip to content

 For less complex local applications, we will provide you with our written assessment of your proposals.

-We may contact you to suggest a meeting or a telephone discussion prior to our formal reply however this will be dependent upon the specifics of each case and the complexity of the proposals.
-A meeting is not required in every case.
+We may contact you to suggest a meeting/site visit or a telephone discussion prior to our formal reply however this will be dependent upon the specifics of each case and the complexity of the proposals.
+A meeting or site visit is not required in every case.
 We may invite any internal stakeholders to any meeting and in our reply we will generally advise you of any contacts with other organisations that might be relevant.

 Any meeting or telephone discussion with a planning officer provides an opportunity for you to explain in further detail your proposal and for a planning officer to understand and discuss the aspects of the development that may influence the assessment at the formal planning application stage.